 Dr. Hab.
 David Dueñas-Cid

-He is an H2020 Marie Skłodowska-Curie Widening Fellow at Gdansk University of Technology.
-Previously, he worked as a Researcher at the Johan Skytte Institute of Political Studies, of the University of Tartu, as an Assistant Professor at the New Research on Digital Societies Department of Kozminski University, as a Postdoctoral Researcher at the Ragnar Nurkse Department of Innovation and Governance of Tallinn University of Technology, and as a Postdoctoral Researcher and Lecturer at the Social and Business Research Lab of the Universitat Rovira i Virgili.
+He is an Associate Professor and Director of the Public Sector Data-Driven Technologies (Pub-Tech) Research Center at Kozminski University.
+Previously, he was an H2020 Marie Skłodowska-Curie Widening Fellow at Gdansk University of Technology, a Researcher at the Johan Skytte Institute of Political Studies, of the University of Tartu, a Postdoctoral Researcher at the Ragnar Nurkse Department of Innovation and Governance of Tallinn University of Technology, and a Postdoctoral Researcher and Lecturer at the Social and Business Research Lab of the Universitat Rovira i Virgili.

 He is the president of the Thematic Group on Digital Sociology at the International Sociological Association, General Chair at the E-Vote-ID Conference, Program Chair at the Annual International Conference on Digital Government Research, and Academic Editor at Internet Policy Review.
-With a clear international orientation, he has research and lecturing experience in Estonia, Poland, Spain, Georgia, Hungary and El Salvador.
+He has been invited to conduct lectures or research in Australia, Austria, El Salvador, Estonia, Georgia, Hungary, Japan, Poland, and Spain.

 What do I teach about?